By: Daniella Jade Lowe

 Bermuda deals with disability in schools differently to England.
 England is more advanced, probably because it is much bigger and there’s more access to resources.

 For example, I attended private Nursery and Preschool in Bermuda, because it was hard to find someone to take disabled kids for liability reasons.
 There are currently no charities dedicated to Spina Bifida and Hydrocephalus in Bermuda.
 ‘Teach Us All!’

-From primary school to high school, if you claim disability, I got Paraeducators nowadays known as shadow teachers in Bermuda.
+From primary school to high school, since I claimed disability, I got Paraeducators, nowadays, known as shadow teachers in Bermuda.
 In Bermuda, I also got extra exam time, an exam scribe, a separate room and exam invigilator.
 I experienced the same in England.